maierfelix/nvk/README.md

 ## Installation:

-Run the following command to install *nvk*:
+This project comes with pre-built binaries, so to install *nvk* simply run:

 ````
 npm install nvk
 ````

 ## Example:

-In most cases the bindings match the native style of Vulkan.
+In most cases the bindings match the C99 style of Vulkan.
 This allows you to follow existing C/C++ tutorials, but write the implementation itself with *nvk*.
 Note that both interfaces end up with a similar amount of code.
 Optionally you can use some [syntactic sugar](#syntactic-sugar) to write things quicker.

+Also note that *nvk* performs type validation and bounding checks to help you catching bugs early.

 JavaScript/TypeScript:
 ````js